aws-azure-login/aws-azure-login/README.md

     aws-azure-login --mode gui

 Logging in with GUI mode is likely to be much more reliable.

+_Note:_ on Linux you will likely need to disable the Puppeteer sandbox or Chrome will fail to launch:

+    aws-azure-login --no-sandbox

 ## Getting Your Tenant ID and App ID URI